Disability Awareness Month Celebration

 Thursday, Oct.
 8 | 7:00 pm | Register here for “Clueless” movie showing

 Shallow, rich and socially successful Cher is at the top of her Beverly Hills high school’s pecking scale.
 Seeing herself as a matchmaker, Cher first coaxes two teachers into dating each other (Credit: IMDB).
+This movie will be audio described to depict how a person with a visual impairment may watch a movie.

 Movie: “Defiant Lives”